-If after the disciplinary process has concluded it is established that the employee who is the subject of the disciplinary procedure has suffered any form of serious harm, whether physical or mental, this should be treated as a 'never event' and an immediate independent investigation should be commissioned and received by the Trust Board.
+If after the disciplinary process has concluded it is established that the employee who is the subject of the disciplinary procedure has suffered serious harm, whether physical or mental, this should be treated as a 'never event' and an immediate independent investigation should be commissioned and received by the Trust Board.
+Discussion should be held between all those involved in the process to consider what has been harmful and professional advice taken where required.

-3.2.6 Disciplinary Sanctions
+3.2.12 Disciplinary Sanctions